antiguru/rahmen/README.md

 If you'd prefer a random image order, use the `shuf` command on a file list.

 Below the image, some information gathered from the image's metadata will be shown.
-This feature con be configured in the `rahmen.toml` configuration file.
-There, you can enter a metadata tag name known to the [exiv2](https://exiv2.org/metadata.html) library aand it will be used in the information line.
+This feature has to be configured in the `rahmen.toml` configuration file.
+There, you can enter one ore more metadata taga name known to the [exiv2](https://exiv2.org/metadata.html) library to be displayed in the information line.

 Also, you can enter tuples of [regular expressions and replacements](https://docs.rs/regex/) that will be applied to the metadata.
-If you set the capitalize option to true then the metadata content will be transformed to Title Case before the regular expression(s) (if any) will be applied.
+If you set the capitalize option to `true` then the metadata content will be transformed to Title Case before the regular expression(s) (if any) will be applied.

 See `rahmen.toml` for some examples.